truthixify/inkfundme-tutorial/TUTORIAL.md

 # Install Vercel CLI if you haven't already
 npm install -g vercel

-# Deploy from your frontend directory
+# IMPORTANT: Navigate to the frontend directory first!
 cd frontend
 vercel

 # Follow the prompts:
 # - Link to existing project?
 No (for first deployment)
 # - What's your project name? inkfundme-yourname
-# - In which directory is your code located? ./
+# - In which directory is your code located? ./ (just dot slash, since you're already in frontend)
 # - Want to override settings?
 No
 ```

+**⚠️ Common Deployment Issue**: If you get an error like "files should NOT have more than 15000 items", it means you're trying to deploy from the wrong directory.
+Make sure you're in the `frontend` folder before running `vercel`, not the root project folder!

 **Option B: Deploy via Vercel Dashboard**
 1. Push your code to GitHub